EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 :::

 - `/sw spawn [besieged town]` – Spawn to an active siege.
-- `/plot group add [group name]` – Add the current chunk to a plot group.
-- `/plot group set perm ally on` – Grant ally permissions to the current chunk's plot group.
-- `/plot set perm nation on` – Grant nation permissions to the current chunk.
-- `/plot group delete [group name]` – Delete a plot group entirely.
-- `/plot group remove` – Remove the current chunk from its plot group.
 - `/sw hud [town name]` – Toggle siege HUD for a specific town.
 - `/t` or `/t here` or `/t [town name]` – View siege and town info.
 - `/n [nation name]` – View sieges involving a nation.